 Occurring on the 12th of the month, each seminar showcase pioneering critical thinkers and present eclectic reference material from around the world.
 Dr. Ben Hayoun, along with a rotating cast of visiting faculty will facilitate a series of activities, workshops and debates.
 The series of seminars will be accompanied with: podcasts by Elle Clay, editorial pieces by Cabinet Magazine and Our Machine’s graphics.

-Learn more more about ‘Homo Sapiens, I hear You’ on A/D/O’s website.
+Learn more more and register for ‘Homo Sapiens, I hear You’ seminars here

 A/D/O is a community-based endeavor that aims to understand the future of design.
 A/D/O is located in a 23,000 square foot former warehouse in Greenpoint, Brooklyn’s Industrial Business Zone.
 It has been converted into a space for creative exchange.
 A/D/O is part of MINI .